Graemsay: Lighthouses

 Two lighthouses are present on Graemsay: Hoy Sound Low and Hoy Sound High located at the extremities of the northern side of the island.
-The lights were built in 1851 on project by Alan Stevenson; both are cylindrical tower with balcony and lantern, even if of different heights, white painted with black lantern and the typical ochre trims.
+The lights were built in 1851 based on a design by Alan Stevenson; both are cylindrical towers with balcony and lantern, even if of different heights, white painted with black lantern and the typical ochre trims.

-The Hoy High Light, known as Graemsay Island Range Rear, is 33 m high and has a white and red occulting light every 8 seconds depending on the directions.
+The Hoy High Light, known as Graemsay Island Range Rear, is 33 m high and has a white and red occulting light every 8 seconds, depending on the direction.

 The Hoy Low Light (Graemsay Island Range Front) is 12 m high and is distinguished by a white isophase light every 3 seconds.
 The two Range lighthouses direct the ships towards the Hoy Sound from the Atlantic.